Feature branch workflow

 develop is considered as the base branch.

-The Feature branch workflow insists instead of committing directly on their local
+The Feature branch workflow insists instead of committing directly to their local

 develop branch, developers create a new branch every time they start work on a new feature.
 Feature branches should have descriptive names, like animated-menu-items or issue-#1061.
 The idea is to give a clear, highly-focused purpose to each branch.
 Git makes no technical distinction between the